shahgauravraj/ExpenseMonitor/README.md

-# ExpenseMonitor
+# ExpenseMonitor App

-A new Flutter project.
+This is my new Flutter Learning project where I aim to learn how we can make our app more attractive and user-friendly by making use of various widgets supported inside flutter.

 ## Getting Started